Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 \subsubsection{Optimal mechanisms: attainability for multinomial estimation}

 An interesting consequence of the lower bound~\eqref{eqn:multinomial-limits} is the following: a minor variant of Warner's randomized response strategy is an optimal mechanism.
-There are also other relatively simple estimation strategies that achieve convergence rate $d / n \diffp^2$; for instance, the Laplace perturbation approach~\cite{DworkMcNiSm06} is another.
-Nonetheless, its ease of use, coupled with our optimality results, provide support for randomized response as a desirable method for private estimation of population probabilities.
+There are also other relatively simple estimation strategies that achieve convergence rate $d / n \diffp^2$; the Laplace perturbation approach~\cite{DworkMcNiSm06} is another.
+Nonetheless, its ease of use, coupled with our optimality results, provide support for randomized response as a desirable probability estimation method.